mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-1.md

 end
 {% endhighlight %}

 There's a small example of Lua syntax.
 Lua doesn't use semicolons, nor curly braces.
-However, it does have braces of sort in the form of keywords like `then` and `do`.
+However, it does have braces of a sort in the form of keywords like `then` and `do`.
 The code above also demonstrates conditional statements.

 ## Variables and Types